The Lean Language Reference

 m (List α)

-Applies the monadic predicate p on every element in the list, left-to-right, and returns those elements x for which p x returns true.
+Applies the monadic predicate p to every element in the list, in order from left to right, and returns the list of elements for which p returns true.

 🔗def